Wonders of Maharashtra

 Maharashtra is a truly splendid state.
 It has everything – enormous metropolises and countless waterfalls in mountains, urban decay and architectural splendor, remnants of millennia-old Harappan towns and modern, very expensive architecture.

 Highlights of Maharashtra are:

 - Rock-cut temples.
-Maharashtra is the proud owner of some of the highest achievements of mankind – the rock-cut Ellora Caves and Ajanta Caves.
-Wealth of rock-cut architecture here is incredible and not all cave temples have been found yet.
+Some of them belong to the highest achievements of mankind – the rock-cut Ellora Caves and Ajanta Caves.
+Wealth of rock-cut architecture here is incredible!

 - Colonial architecture in Mumbai.
 In this giant metropolis are found several truly amazing examples of the late 19th – early 20th century architecture, uniting European and local trends – such as Chhatrapati Shivaji Terminus, Brihanmumbai Municipal Corporation building and many other buildings.